origin-1/gulp-eslint-new/README.md

 Type: `"eslintrc" | "flat" | null`

-Newer versions of ESLint introduce a [new type of configuration](https://eslint.org/docs/user-guide/configuring/configuration-files-new) based on file `eslint.config.js`.
+ESLint supports two types of configuration: a [new config](https://eslint.org/docs/next/use/configure/configuration-files) type, aka flat config, based on file `eslint.config.*`, and a [legacy config](https://eslint.org/docs/next/use/configure/configuration-files-deprecated) type, or eslintrc config, based on file `.eslintrc`.

+In ESLint 8, the default config type is the legacy config, and the new config is partly supported depending on the version of ESLint used.
-Starting with gulp-eslint-new 1.7 it is possible to use the new configuration by setting the option `configType` to `"flat"`.
+To use the the new config with ESLint 8 in gulp-eslint-new, set the option `configType` to `"flat"`.

-When using the new configuration, the options `ignorePath`, `reportUnusedDisableDirectives`, `resolvePluginsRelativeTo`, `rulePaths` and `useEslintrc` are no longer supported.
-Also, `ignorePatterns` is supported as a new top-level option, while other options like `baseConfig`, `overrideConfig` and `overrideConfigFile` accept different values.
-Refer to [the official documentation](https://eslint.org/docs/user-guide/configuring/configuration-files-new) for a description of all differences from the standard configuration.
+ESLint 9 uses the new config type by default.
+To use the legacy config with ESLint 9 in gulp-eslint-new, set the option `configType` to `"eslintrc"`.

+The new and legacy config types differ significantly in the available options and their usage.
+Refer to the respective documentation in ESLint for the specifics of each options.

 ##### `options.cwd`